-It’s very likely you’ll be able to make your tent waterproof again whether you are at home or on a campsite. reproofing materials come with full instructions, and are available at most decent camping or outdoor shops.
-The leading brands are: Nikwax, Grangers and Storm.
+It’s very likely you’ll be able to make your tent waterproof again whether you are at home or on a campsite.
+Reproofing materials come with full instructions, and are available at most decent camping or outdoor shops.
+Some brands to look out for are: Nikwax, Grangers and Storm.

 Looking after zips

 Zips should be treated with respect.
 Don’t tread on them and do wash any mud or grit off as soon as possible.

 If your zip starts sticking, try not to force it.
 There are special lubricants on the market to free it up or you could use beeswax or a candle.

 Never use washing up liquid or you could end up reducing your tent’s water resistance (see above).

 If you have room to pack it, here is a short list of useful items that will help if you have a problem with your tent or indeed other camping kit.

 - Eyelet kit with punch and eyeleting tool